maxmind/minfraud-api-php/index.md

 require_once 'vendor/autoload.php';
 use MaxMind\MinFraud;

-# The constructor for MinFraud takes your user ID, your license key, and
+# The constructor for MinFraud takes your account ID, your license key, and
 # optionally an array of options.
 $mf = new MinFraud(1, 'ABCD567890');